 Psykologi, risk, avkastning och den svenska aktiehandeln på Internet, 2009, Ekonomisk Debatt nr.
 4, årgång 37.

-Self-Awareness, Financial Advice and Retirement Savings Decisions, 2017, with David T. Robinson, Duke University (Referenced to in the Wall Street Journal, December 1, 2017)
+Who Feels the Nudge?
+Knowledge, Self-Awareness and Retirement Savings Decisions, 2019, with David T. Robinson, Duke University (Referenced to in the Wall Street Journal, December 1, 2017).

 Broker Trading Around Stock Recommendations, 2014, Joint with José Martinez, Oxford University.